-Funding from Clackmannanshire Council for the core general advice service over the three years to December 2022 is at the same level as we have received since 2017/2018, as pressure on the Council to reduce expenditure has affected the third sector organisations it supports through grants.
+Funding from Clackmannanshire Council for the core general advice service has been at the same level as we have received since 2017/2018, as pressure on the Council to reduce expenditure has affected the third sector organisations it supports through grants.
 The funding is essential for the continued operation of the general advice service but is not sufficient to cover the full costs of providing the core service.
 In particular it has only been possible to develop outreach services as a result of funding from other sources.
 The contribution from funding for other projects in sharing overhead and support costs, where allowed, continues to be essential to the ongoing operation of the Bureau.

-The Bureau has been the sole occupier of the premises at Glebe Hall since January 2021.
-This occupation was formalised as from 1st February 2021 as a Licence to Occupy with Clackmannanshire Council who are the property owner and licensor.
-The additional space has been invaluable in enabling us to increase our capacity for advisers and will allow further expansion of services.
-It also enabled staff to return to the office and resumption of adviser training as soon as possible, whilst maintaining social distancing.
+The Bureau has occupied the premises at Glebe Hall since December 2017.
+This occupation has been formalised since 1st February 2021 as a Licence to Occupy with Clackmannanshire Council who are the property owner and licensor.